 14. Check out Manchester’s Christmas bar, Miracle on Cross Street

-Opening for the first time ever this year, Miracle on Cross Street is bringing plenty of festive vibes to Manchester, with beautiful festive decor, tons of festive drinks and, of course, festive tunes to enjoy all season long.
+Opening for the second year running, Miracle on Cross Street is bringing plenty of festive vibes to Manchester, with beautiful festive decor, tons of festive drinks and, of course, festive tunes to enjoy all season long.
 Think mince pies, mulled wine and Christmas cocktails, with plenty of cosy corners to retreat to.

-16. Escape the city at 20 Stories ‘Apres Ski in the Sky’
+16. Escape the city at 20 Stories enchanted forest winter terrace

 Northern Soul’s epic Crimbo Dinner grilled cheese is back – packed full of festive fillings especially for December.
 Think turkey, cranberry, stuffing and gravy, with plenty of cheese to finish.
 Find it at Escape to Freight Island and Northern Soul’s Tib Street restaurant.

 The Coca-Cola truck is officially riding into Manchester this week, marking the official start of the festive season.
-Perking us up with tons of festive freebies and plenty of Coca-Cola Zero Sugar, the iconic red truck will take up residence at the Trafford Centre this weekend.
+Perking us up with tons of festive fun and plenty of Coca-Cola Zero Sugar, the iconic red truck will take up residence at ASDA Sportcity on December 2.

 Also published on Medium.